 '''

-customize hostname check() = list()
+customize_hostname_check() = list()

 '''

-Customizes the hostname verification of the peer certificate, as different protocols that use TLS such as HTTP or LDAP may want to do it differently.
-For example the get standard HTTPS handling provide the already implemented fun from the public_key application for HTTPS. {customize_hostname_check, [{match_fun, public_key:pkix_verify_hostname_match_fun(https)}]} For futher description of customize options see public_key:pkix_verify_hostname/3
+Customizes the hostname verification of the peer certificate, as different protocols that use TLS such as HTTP or LDAP may want to do it differently, for possible options see public_key:pkix_verify_hostname/3

 '''

 fallback() = boolean()

 '''

 Send special cipher suite TLS_FALLBACK_SCSV to avoid undesired TLS version downgrade.
 Defaults to false may use it to avoid undesired TLS version downgrade.
 Note that TLS_FALLBACK_SCSV must also be supported by the server for the prevention to work.